Ethorbit/proxmox-ve-anti-detection/README.md

 	...
 ```

-6 Current folder is `git's root path`.
+8. Current folder is `git's root path`.
 ```
 make clean
 make
 ```

-7.You will see a `ERROR` like follows
+9. You will see a `ERROR` like follows

 ```
 dpkg-source: info: unapplying 001-anti-detection.patch
-dpkg-source: error: diff pve-qemu-kvm-7.2.0/debian/patches/001-anti-detection.patch modifies file pve-qemu-kvm-7.2.0/subprojects/libvduse/standard-headers/linux/qemu_fw_cfg.h through a symlink: pve-qemu-kvm-7.2.0/subprojects/libvduse/standard-headers/linux
+dpkg-source: error: diff pve-qemu-kvm-9.2.0/debian/patches/001-anti-detection.patch modifies file pve-qemu-kvm-9.2.0/subprojects/libvduse/standard-headers/linux/qemu_fw_cfg.h through a symlink: pve-qemu-kvm-9.2.0/subprojects/libvduse/standard-headers/linux
 dpkg-buildpackage: error: dpkg-source --after-build . subprocess returned exit status 25
-make: *** [Makefile:36: pve-qemu-kvm_7.2.0-8_amd64.deb] Error 25
+make: *** [Makefile:36: pve-qemu-kvm_9.2.0-5_amd64.deb] Error 25
 ```

-Due to you edit the `rule` files to patch, so it cannot unapplying extra patch
+This error occurs because you've edited the rules file to apply a patch, but it is not able to remove the patch cleanly.

-but it is NO PROBLME, because you will see a patched deb file `pve-qemu-kvm_7.2.0-8_amd64.deb` !
+However, there is NO PROBLEM, because you should still get the patched .deb file: pve-qemu-kvm_9.2.0-5_amd64.deb.

 # Install deb